appleguy19/newsong-app/_kc/walkabout.md

     <td>\ˈwȯ-kə-ˌbau̇t\</td>
   </tr>
 </table>
+<p class="txt--center txt--large">a spiritual journey on foot</p>

->When you walk, nothing will slow you down.
+>*When you walk, nothing will slow you down.
 When you run, you won't trip and fall.
 Hold on to my teaching and don't let it go.
-Guard it well because it is your life. -Proverbs 4:12-13
+Guard it well because it is your life.*
+<p class="txt--right m0">-Proverbs 4:12-13</p>